Towards Autonomous Visual Navigation in Arable Fields: Conclusion

 \subsection{Navigating Along The Crop-Rows}

 To analyse the performance of our crop-row navigation technique we require accurate ground truth information.
-To collect the ground truth information the robot was manually driven down each of the row-crop fields for all crop types and stored for later evaluation.
+We collected the ground truth information by manually driving the robot down each of the row-crop fields for all crop types and stored the associated information (e.g. GPS measurements) for later evaluation.
+Also, all simulated crop rows came with reference lines coordinates from simulation environment.
 The associated GPS measurements are then used as the ``correct'' position (accurate to $1cm$).
 Even though manual operation can cause some errors we consider this to be an appropriate ground truth to compare to as the crop-rows are not guaranteed to be planted in a straight line.

-We investigate the navigation performance on five crops: sugar-beet, coriander, potato, beans, and lemon-balm.
-This introduces a range of challenges such as being captured under different weather conditions, different weed density, and varying growth stages. \tabref{tab:following_results} outlines the performance on these crops.
-In general these approaches are consistently able to replicate the ground truth (manual) navigation via our novel crop-row navigation technique.

-The sugar-beet navigation was the most complicated crop to follow due to a number of challenging factors.
-First, the early growth stage, as seen in \figref{fig:fields}, made it more complicated to detect the crop lines.
-Secondly, not all of the sugar-beet had germinated and this led to gaps or ``dead space'' along the rows.
+The five crops (sugar-beet, coriander, potato, beans, and lemon-balm) provide a range of challenges such as different canopy types, weed densities, and varying growth stages. \tabref{tab:following_results} outlines the performance of our full pipeline, including the navigation system, on these crops as well as three challenging simulated fields.
+The most challenging crop for navigation was sugar-beet and we attribute this to two reasons.
+First, the crop was at an early growth stage, as seen in \figref{fig:fields}, and this made it more complicated to detect the crop lines.
+Second, not all of the sugar-beet had germinated and this led to gaps or long ``dead space'' along the rows, which the same effect can be seen in Sim-Large-Gaps results too.
+However, tracking multiple crop-rows allowed our technique to still navigate over the entire evaluation area without any manual intervention.
+This evaluation shows that multiple crop-row following has considerable benefits over techniques that only track a single crop-row.

-From a navigational perspective the bean crop had a large standard deviation when considering angular error.
+From a navigational perspective the bean crop had a large standard deviation between real fields and Sim-Curved among simulated fields when considering angular error.
 The weather conditions played a crucial part in this as heavy winds consistently changed the location of the leaves of the crops.
 This limitation in the navigation technique leads to large angular variations while traversing the lane.

-Overall, the average deviation from the ground truth was $3.82cm$ or approximately $10\%$ of the crop-row distance.
+Across the five real crop types the average deviation from the ground truth was $3.82cm$ or approximately $10\%$ of the crop-row distance.
 This minor fluctuation is sufficient to ensure safe navigation without damaging crops.
-Finally, due to this navigational accuracy this technique was consistently able to traverse all the crops in the field and not miss any plant within the rows.
+Finally, this navigational accuracy was sufficient for the technique to traverse all the crops in the field without manual intervention.